GoodBoyNeon/console-wizard/README.md

 ## Configuration

-You can setup the user default configuration by:
+You can set up the user default configuration by:

 ```js
 import { WizardConfig } from 'console-wizard';